mui/material-ui/docs/pages/blog/2023-mui-values.md

 It also encourages us to venture into unfamiliar territory and get out of our comfort zones in the name of growth.

-**Trust & deliver together** is all about building trust, alignment, and shared responsibility.
+**Trust and deliver together** is all about building trust, alignment, and shared responsibility.

 It reflects our commitment to following through and working as one force to solve problems and create value.